-Rich with polyunsaturated fats, Grapeseed is excellent at passing through the skin barriers reaching deep into epidermal layers.
+Rich with polyunsaturated fats, Grapeseed Oil is excellent at passing through the skin barriers reaching deep into epidermal layers.
 Though high in polyunsaturated fats, grapeseed contains linoleic acid, a fatty acid that helps to counter the typical associated skin inflammations the polyunsaturated fats may cause.
 As a result, grapeseed oil in mainly used in topicals to benefit your skin.

 The high amount of Vitamin E in Grapeseed oil is of great benefit for your skin.
 Vitamin E is a fat-soluble essential nutrient with anti-inflammatory and antioxidant properties.
 Vitamin E helps to keep your skin looking and feeling more youthful, bouncy and elastic by combating the effects of free radicals produced by the metabolism of food and toxins in the environment.
 It may also help prevent UV damage on your skin as well by increasing the amount of UV rays necessary to cause sunburn, a great benefit for those who spend a lot of time outdoors or tanning.

+Grapeseeds contains oligomeric proanthocyanidin complexes (OPCs) which have been documented in strengthening blood vessels and treating chronic venous insufficiency – which can cause pooling of blood in the legs.
+Aside from some anecdotal evidence, more studies are needed to show if it is actually able to reduce or prevent varicose veins.
 Grapeseed oil is one of the best sources of proanthocyanidin, a powerful antioxidant that can help prevent disease and protect against oxidative stress, tissue damage, and inflammation.
 Studies have also shown that ingesting grapeseed orally can help treat melasma, a form of hyperpigmentation of the skin thought to caused by sun exposure, genetic predisposition, hormone changes, and skin irritation.

 The high amount of fatty acids present in grapeseed oil, up to over 70% polyunsaturated, help improve skin moisture levels by reducing trans-epidermal water loss.
 This is actually beneficial for those with oily skin as retaining moisture can actually reduce oil production and help balance your skin oil levels naturally.

-Is Grapeseed Oil good for you skin?
+Is Grapeseed Oil good for your skin?

 Like most carrier oils, grapeseed oil is very easy to use and very forgiving.
 It is not oily and won’t leave your skin feeling greasy like olive oil.
 It can be applied by itself directly to your face or body safely to help balance your skin moisture and oil levels.
 You can also find grapeseed in many commercial topicals with a simple google search or better yet, infuse a little into your favorite creams or lotions for a wider range of skin benefits.
 Grapeseed taken orally in a capsule has also shown help improve the symptoms of melasma, helping to even out skin tone and remove dark spots.